bareos/bareos/docs/manuals/en/new_main_reference/source/index.rst

 perfectly converted, we still have the `old documentation <http://doc.bareos.org>`_ available.

-The Information regarding the newest release candidate in the :ref:`bareos-1824rc2-releasenotes` and in the :ref:`bareos-1824rc2-updatefaq`
+The Information regarding the newest release in the :ref:`bareos-1825-releasenotes` and in the :ref:`bareos-1825-updatefaq`